oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-kafka/deploy-and-test-kafka.md

     ![Spring Boot Kafka Consumer Running Logs](images/springboot-kafka-consumer-test.png " ")

-    Look for `message {"id": "0", "message": "message1"}`.
-With this result, assuming a successful result, we could produce and consume events from Kafka Broker.
+    Look for the message `{"id": "0", "message": "message1"}`.
+With this result, assuming a successful result, we can then produce and consume Kafka Broker events.

 ## **Task 5:** Restart Kafka Components (optional)